- Departments Q - Z

 The Spotted Lanternfly was first detected in Berks County, PA, in the fall of 2014.
 With its significant potential impact on the economy and natural resources, the state Department of Agriculture issued a quarantine in the hopes of restricting its movement.
-Most counties in the eastern part of the Commonwealth are under a limited movement quarantine as federal, state, local and non-governmental cooperators develop a strategy to eliminate this invasive species.
+All counties in the eastern part of the Commonwealth are under a limited movement quarantine as federal, state, local and non-governmental cooperators develop a strategy to eliminate this invasive species.

 Native to China, India and Vietnam, the Spotted Lanternfly has also been introduced in Korea where it is known to feed on more than 70 species, 25 of which can be found in Pennsylvania.
 In the United States, it has the potential to greatly impact the growing of grapes and fruit trees, and the plant nursery and timber harvesting industries.

 “This pest poses a significant threat to the state’s more than $28 million grape, $87 million apple, and more than $19 million peach industries, as well as the hardwood industry in Pennsylvania which accounts for nearly $17 billion in sales,” according to the PA Department of Agriculture.
 Early detection is vital to the effective control and the protection of PA agriculture and natural resources-related businesses.